ymzayek/yeastcells-detection-maskrcnn/README.md

     </td>
   </tr>
     <tr>
     <td>Figure 3.
-A mother/daughter pair of masks are overlayed over the original brightfield image.</td>
+A mother/daughter pair of masks are overlayed on the original brightfield image.</td>
   </tr>
 </table>